 - Is devolution a good thing or a bad thing?
 Why?
 Support your answer with (actual or hypothetical) examples.

 - How can (or should) societies address challenges posed by changing values, postindustrialism, and maintenance of the welfare state?
-Be specific.
+Be specific and realistic.

 - Briefly present, explain, and discuss the essentials of this chapter for someone who hasn't read it.